encord-team/E-MM1/README.md

 ## What's Coming?

+- [ ] We will publish pre-computed embeddings used to build the 100M dataset as described in Section 3.1.1 in [the paper][paper].
 - [ ] We will publish a model with weights that was trained on the dataset.
 The model can embed all five modalities into a unified embedding space.

 # TODO

+% REMOVE ME BEFORE PUBLISH

 - [ ] Add `filename` to infors csv.
 - [ ] Split 100M into 16 shards.
 - [ ] Put files on LFS when finalized
 - [ ] Felix find Start+End time for VidGen
 - [ ] Prose

   - [ ] Dataset attribution
   - [ ] Download instructions
   - [ ] Main README describe how to use the csv files: